kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 	**IMPORTANT:** To the right of the Username field is the domain field.
 You want this value to be Adatum's **xxxxxZZZZZZ.onmicrosoft.com** domain (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 However, if the custom domain that you added in a prior lab is set as the default domain, then this field will be prefilled with the custom **xxxUPNxxx.xxxCustomDomainxxx.xxx** on-premises domain (where xxxUPNxxx is your UPN number and xxxCustomDomainxxx.xxx is the custom domain).
 If the custom domain is displayed in this field, you must select the drop-down arrow and select the **xxxxxZZZZZZ.onmicrosoft.com** cloud domain instead.  <br/>

-	After configuring this field, Laura’s **Username** should appear as: **Laura@xxxxxZZZZZZ.onmicrosoft.com**
+	After configuring this field, Laura’s **Username** should appear as: **Laura@azurehol1062.onmicrosoft.com**

 	- Password settings: Clear (uncheck) the **Automatic create a password** option
-	- Password: Enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account)
+	- Password: Enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the ODL user account)
 	- Clear (uncheck) the **Require this user to change their password when they first sign in** check box

 5. Select **Next**.